minprog/prog-project/info/10 Syllabus.md

 4. Very good: minor room for improvement
 5. Excellent: essentially no room for improvement

-Failing to meet expectations as mentioned will generally result in a failing grade for the course.
+Scoring 1 on any of the criteria, or failing to meet expectations as mentioned earlier, will generally result in a failing grade for the course.

 ## Deadlines and late submissions